TTK UAS does not have a student dormitory in Tallinn. Below you can find some useful information to find accommodation during your stay in Tallinn.

 We recommend you find a family doctor (perearst) when you arrive in Estonia.
 For that, you need a valid residence permit in Estonia.
 The guide on how to find a family doctor in Estonia given on the Study in Estonia webpage might be of help.
 There is no requirement for family doctors in Estonia to speak English, so finding an English-speaking doctor might take some time and effort.
 You can check this list of family doctors serving international patients.

 English speaking doctors are easier to find in private medical centres like Confido, Fertilitas, Qvalitas, Sinu Arst.
 If you have contracted private medical insurance, the costs should be remunerated.
 EHIC does not usually cover private medical care.

 Specialized medicine (with the exception of psychiatrists, gynecologists, dermatologists, dentists, or ophthalmologists) can be accessed only with a referral from your family doctor.
 Once you have your referral, you can make an appointment with a specialist to take a closer look at your concerns.

 Dentistry is not covered by health insurance in Estonia, all services have to be paid for.
 Emergency dental care is provided by Tallinn Dental Clinic (Located at Toompuiestee 4.
 Customer Service number +372 612 1200.
 Opening hours: Mo-Fr 8:00-20:00; First aid: Saturdays 9:00-16:00, Sundays 9:00-15:00).

 We suggest you ask your student buddy to assist you with making a doctor’s appointment.

-The Estonian Health Board has established 24/7 COVID-19 hotline number 1247 that offers information and help regarding the coronavirus in Estonia.
+The Estonian Health Board has established 24/7 COVID-19 hotline number 1247 which offers information and help regarding the coronavirus in Estonia.